Updating your Connect platform for the Strong Customer Authentication regulation in Europe consists of the following steps:

 Step 6: Educate your connected accounts

 Finally, inform your connected accounts about how SCA impacts them and when your platform will be SCA-ready, regardless of whether they need to make any changes.

-In particular, provide them with the following information, although you should tailor it for your business:
+In particular, provide them with the following information, tailored for your business:

 Overview of SCA

 Strong Customer Authentication (SCA) is a new European regulatory requirement to reduce fraud and make online payments more secure.
-Once SCA goes into effect on September 14, 2019, online payments will require additional customer authentication.
+Since SCA took effect September 14, 2019, online payments require additional customer authentication.
 Transactions that don’t adhere to the new guidelines may be declined by your customers’ banks.
 This regulation applies to transactions where both the business and the cardholder’s bank are located in the European Economic Area (EEA).

-If you won’t be migrating to an SCA-ready solution, please reach out to any of your connected accounts with significant business from European customers so they have a chance to move to a new solution before they start to experience payments declines when the SCA regulation takes effect.
+If you’re not migrating to an SCA-ready solution, reach out to any of your connected accounts with significant business from European customers so they can move to a new solution before experiencing declines due to SCA.

 Any actions your connected accounts need to take